Meeting rules: 7 habits that make you the person people want in the room

 “It’s 10:00 — I’ll kick us off.
 We can catch [Name] up when they join.”

 “We’ve got what we need.
-I’m going to give everyone 8 minutes back.”
+I’m giving everyone eight minutes back.”

 “Do we need [Name] as a decider, a contributor, or an FYI?
-If FYI, I can just send notes.”
+If FYI, I’ll just send notes.”

 Avoid the deadliest sentence in corporate life: